NethermindEth/bflat-libziskos/README.md

 Each release includes:

-- `lib.a` - static library with ziskos functionality (precompiles) and direct system call wrappers (`zisk_syscalls.S` assembled for rv64ima).
+- `libziskos.a` - static library with ziskos functionality (precompiles) and direct system call wrappers (`zisk_syscalls.S` assembled for rv64ima).
+- `libziskos.bflat.manifest` - bflat manifest describing the library, its target triple, and the resolved zisk commit hash.
+It also instructs bflat to wrap `memcpy`, `memset`, `memmove`, and `memcmp`.
-- `lib.dll` - .NET managed library.
+- `Nethermind.ZiskOS.Runtime` NuGet package - .NET runtime package that bundles `libziskos.a` and the manifest for consumption from managed projects.

 ## Usage

-Use bflat's ability to link to external libraries and provide the link to this repository.
+Use bflat's ability to link to external libraries and provide the link to this repository, or reference the `Nethermind.ZiskOS.Runtime` NuGet package from a .NET project.

 ## Building Locally